mlhagood/IT-Project/README.md

 * 3/31/2019
   * Fix github pages site (Bilal)
-    * The page on github had styling errors that did not appear in atom live server
+    * The page on github had styling errors that did not appear in Atom Live Server
     * Remove shapes in footer
     * Fix file paths
     * Rename price-area to courses-area
     * Change course section background to sky-bg, remove overlay
+  * Adjust padding for carousel items in clubs section (Bilal)
+    * Fix white space on right side (mobile)
+    * Better fits responsive design
 ## Customer Requests

 * Provide information about the IT pathway